bigskysoftware/_hyperscript/www/docs.new.md

 #### <a name="halting_events"></a>[Halting Events](#halting_events)

 An event handler can exit with the [`halt`](/commands/halt) command.
-By default this command will halt the current events bubbling, call `preventDefault()` and exit the current event handlers.
+By default this command will halt the current event bubbling, call `preventDefault()` and exit the current event handlers.
 However, there are forms available to stop only the event from bubbling, but continue on in the event handler:

 ```html
 <script type="text/hyperscript">